gandhamprakashtech/gandhamprakashtech/README.md

 ## 👨‍🎓 About Me

 -B.Tech Graduate in Computer Science.
 I specialize in building beautiful, interactive web applications using modern technologies such as Next.js, React.js, animation libraries, UI libraries, and Tailwind CSS.
-I am constantly exploring new tools and frameworks to create optimized user experiences.
+-I am constantly exploring new tools and frameworks to create optimized user experiences.
 - 🚀 Passionate about building **impactful tech for real-world problems**

 ---